 Figure6: Fiber Optic Connector Applications

 For 125um fibers, should I choose a 125.5um or 126um hole ferrule?
 What's the difference?

 126um is the recommended ferrule hole size for 125um single mode fiber.
 There are some 125.5um ferrules available for critical alignment situations, but the 126um hole allows some epoxy bond around the fiber for the fiber insertion without breakage.

 Typically speaking, the tests are twofold: field testing and factory testing.
 The factory testing may use a profiling system to ensure the correctness of the overall polished shape of the fiber optic connectors.
 An optical microscope may be used to observe blemishes.
 Field testing involves the use of a special hand-held optical microscope for checking dirt and blemishes, as well as certain other tests to examine the parameters.

 How to choose a proper fiber connector?

-Patch cables can be purchased with different configurations (SC-SC, SC-LC, etc.).
-The type of equipment you are installing will determine the needs of your connectors.
+Fiber patch cables can be purchased with different configurations (SC-SC, SC-LC, etc.).
+The type of equipment you are installing will determine the needs of your fiber optic connectors.
 There are also various adapters and patch cable configurations that can be utilized to connect fiber optic-based equipment.